Conflict Dynamics International develops and implements innovative

 Terry is the Program Administrator for the Somali Program.
 She holds a bachelor’s degree in Project Management among other security courses.
 Prior to joining CDI in January 2014, she worked with the NGO Safety Program as a Security Trainer in Somalia for 2 years.
 She also worked with COSPE in Mogadishu as a Logistics Officer.
 Terry has great knowledge on Security, Emergency Logistics and Operations that has given her the opportunity to work in East and Horn of Africa.

-Elizabeth Wright, Program Associate, Governance and Peacebuilding
+Elizabeth Wright, Research Officer, Peacebuilding

-Jacob Uzman, Research Assistant, Governance and Peacebuilding
+Jacob Uzman, Research Assistant, Peacebuilding

 Jacob Uzman is a Research Assistant for the Syria Program in the Governance and Peacebuilding portfolio.
 Prior to joining CDI, he extensively studied the conflict in Syria as a research assistant for the Harvard University-NUPI-Trinity University Syria Research Project.
 He has also worked at the Center for Strategic and International Studies in the Proliferation Prevention Program where he researched a variety of WMD threats, including Syria's chemical weapons program.
 Jacob holds a BA in Political Science and Philosophy from Trinity University.

-Daniel Orth, Research Assistant, Humanitarian Policy
+Yang Fu, Research Assistant, Humanitarian Policy

 Board of Directors